 Each brand has specific batteries for their tools.
 If you have multiple drivers from different manufacturers, buy the recommended battery for each tool.

-Also, be sure to read the features to consider when buying a cordless drill driver!
+Also, be sure to read the features to consider when buying a cordless drill driver and check out our roundup of the best corded drill reviews.

 When you’re deciding what kind of drill you want you’ll need to consider the different types on the market.